turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_against_third_party_apis.md

 * Network-level Mocking -- sometimes we might want to capture the whole network response.
 Fortunately there are tools like VCR available for this.

+### Workshops

+#### Workshop 1: Add Committees

+1. Check the Sunlight documentation: http://tryit.sunlightfoundation.com/congress, and find the committees section.
+1. Create a ‘committees’ method in your service that returns all committees that match a criteria.
+1. Write a test that covers that functionality.

+#### Workshop 2: Create Committees Model

+1. Create a Committees model that has a find_by method.
+1. Create the respective test

 ### Materials

 * [Alternative Lesson Plan](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/mocking_apis_v2.markdown)